The interconnected world

 The development and rollout of the new platform will happen in stages.

-“And the market is responding extremely positively to our proposal today.
+“And the market is responding extremely positively to our proposal already.”

-Goubert says the combined LR OneOcean/OTG has begun the move by partnering with early adopters in the sector who are ambitious for change.
+Goubert says the combined OneOcean/OTG has already started working with early adopters in the sector who are ambitious for change.

-“It’s about demonstrating the value of the platform with some customers who understand our value proposition and will work with us to demonstrate the return on investment (ROI) that we are bringing.
+“It’s about demonstrating the value of the platform to customers who grasp our value proposition and will work with us to demonstrate the return on investment (ROI) that we deliver.”

-And this isn’t just about the size of the customer.
-It’s about ambition and attitude towards change.
-As with all software innovation, it gives businesses of all sizes the chance to be smarter.
+This isn’t just about the size of the customer.
+It’s about ambition and attitude toward change.
+As with all software innovation, this gives any business the chance to be smarter.

 “If you’re a smaller player, what our solution enables you to access is scale,” says Copley.
-“You can access the same operational efficiency that someone significantly bigger than you might be able to try and get towards because they might have a big IT or crewing team.”
+“You can access the same operational efficiency that a significantly larger organisation might have due to the fact that they likely have a bigger IT or crewing team.”

 “We are not offering a revolution.
-What we are offering you is a futureproof solution that we will deliver to you on an iterative basis so that you can absorb this innovation, and we’re going to work with you towards the adoption of that new way of working.
+We are offering a futureproof solution that we will deliver to you on an iterative basis so that you can absorb this innovation, and we’re going to work with you towards the adoption of that new way of working.”

 “For the first time we can say: let us really leverage the power of technology to simplify your work, and instead of your people spending hours doing administrative work and reconciling databases between different systems, let’s have them doing high value work that will make them more productive, happier and motivated.
 At the same time this will help you have way more operational efficiency, which will be what every single company wants.”